Welcome to How to Find Happiness, Lesson 8: How to Use Money to Buy Happiness.

 Sometimes it’s more about not knowing the basics of savings or investing and feeling ignorant or uninformed.

-Which can also make us feel anxious whenever the subject of money arises.
+Which can also make us feel anxious whenever the subject arises.

-Negative feelings about money can also originate from being taught that having money is “bad” or selfish; after all – many of us were taught to believe that “money is the root of all evil”.
+Negative feelings can also originate from being taught that having money is “bad” or selfish; after all – many of us were taught to believe that it is the root of all evil!

 Insecurity about money can also lead to mistrust and secrecy – if money is a topic we fear, we may not talk about it, with our partner or family members.